Skip to main content

 CompanyCityWorkersTypeDate

-Topping the list was Brock Services, LLC - TX Eastman at its Longview facility, reporting 226 affected workers.
-Hyatt Corp dba Trvaasa Austin followed with 114 workers.
+The single largest action involved Brock Services, LLC - TX Eastman at its Longview facility, reporting 226 affected workers.
+Hyatt Corp DBA Trvaasa Austin followed with 114 workers.

 Trend & Outlook

-These figures highlight a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
-The Utilities sector warrants close attention heading into the next period.
+The data underscores a easing in workforce disruptions across Texas, with filings falling below both recent and year-ago levels.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Texas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Texas WARN notices, browse layoffs by state, or download the full dataset.